HypeCheck

 Absorption & Bioavailability

-Unknown — no human pharmacokinetic data in the provided studies.
-Animal and in vitro models used, so absorption in humans is not established.
+Unknown — no human pharmacokinetic data in the provided studies; animal and in vitro models only

 Red Flags to Watch For

-• Nearly all research is in animals or cell cultures — human clinical trials are essentially absent from the current evidence base
+• Nearly all research is in animals or cell cultures — human clinical trials are essentially absent in the provided evidence

-• Some extracts showed cytotoxic (cell-killing) effects at higher concentrations in lab studies — dose safety in humans is unclear
+• Cytotoxic effects observed at higher concentrations in liver tumor cell lines — safety at high doses is unclear

 Products Containing Jabuticaba